NAME AND REGISTERED AGENT

 Section 4.
 Vacancies.
 If vacancy occurs among the Board of Directors, it shall be filled by appointment by the President with advice of the Board of Directors.
 Such appointment shall continue until the next regular election when the office shall be filled by the procedures described elsewhere herein.

-), whenever in its judgment the best interests of the Corporation would be served thereby, but such removal will be without prejudice to the contract rights, if any, of the officer so removed.
+Section 5.
+Removal.
+Any Director may be removed by a 2/3 vote of the Board of Directors at any regular or special meeting of the Board at which a quorum is present (Article VIII, Section 6), whenever in its judgment the best interests of the Corporation would be served thereby, but such removal will be without prejudice to the contract rights, if any, of the officer so removed.

+Section 6.
 Meeting of the Board of Directors.
 Regular meetings of the Board of Directors shall be held, at such time, day and place as shall be designated by the Board of Directors, for the purpose of transacting such business as may come before the meeting.
 Regular meetings shall occur at least four times annually.
 Directors may participate in a meeting by telephone conference.
 Such meetings shall be called at least 10 days in advance and an agenda circulated at least two days in advance.

 Special meetings of the Board of Directors may be called at the direction of the President of the Corporation or by a majority of the voting directors then in office, to be held at such time, day and place as shall be designated in the notice of the meeting.